Top Automotive Industry Financial Metrics

 If an automaker’s utilization rate is low, it could mean that the company is not able to keep up with the demand for its cars and might be losing sales.

 Manufacturing Cycle Time

 The manufacturing cycle time metric tells you how long it takes an automaker to manufacture a car from start to finish.
 In addition to determining how many units can be manufactured within a time frame, this metric helps determine how many units will be available for customer purchase.
-For companies to meet customer demand, they must adhere to the manufacturing cycle time.
+To meet customer demand, companies must adhere to the manufacturing cycle time.

 An automaker’s manufacturing cycle time can be:

 – Total Cycle Time = Time It Takes to Manufacture a Car / Number of Cars Produced Per Day

 – Max Cycle Time = (Time It Takes to Manufacture a Car – Start of Production) / Number of Cars Produced Per Day